istio-ecosystem/wasm-extensions/doc/write-a-wasm-extension-with-cpp.md

 ## Step 6: Push and deploy the extension

 After the extension has been verified and tested, it is time to deploy the extension with Istio!
-Assume you have already deployed a [httpbin example app](https://github.com/istio/istio/tree/master/samples/httpbin) in your cluster, and the extension has been pushed to a blob serving service, applying the following EnvoyFilter to inject the example extension:
+Assume you have already deployed a [httpbin example app](https://github.com/istio/istio/tree/master/samples/httpbin) in your cluster, and the extension has been pushed to a blob serving service, you can use EnvoyFilter to inject the example extension:

 Apply the following [EnvoyFilter](../example/config/storage-cluster.yaml) to register the blob service cluster for Extension downloading.
 Here we use Google Cloud Storage as an example:
 ```yaml